 The government’s purpose in putting a temporary halt on insolvent trading laws is to let directors focus on maximizing positive outcomes for the company.
 Directors received the minimum hibernation period so that they would not be distracted by litigation.

 Mr Lord suggested directors examine liquidity and inventory.
 In addition, directors should review the availability of trade credit.
 Particularly, directors should look into whether suppliers are operating on different terms or implementing fundamental shifts to business models.
-Looking into the post-COVID-19 world, Lynne Walton, director of Accessii Group, in a series of webinars, also presented six easy ways for businesses to thrive.

 “It’s crucial for company directors to be aware of their responsibilities.
 While it might not be your fault that your business is in trouble, it is your responsibility.
 It’s your responsibility to gather all the available information to then make an informed decision — no matter what situation the business is facing.”